andrea-rinaldi-microarea/generator-tblegacy/README.md

 npm link
 ```
 ## Usage
-If you have Yeaoman installed, you can invoke it as any other generator:
+If you have Yeoman installed, you can invoke it as any other generator:
 ```
 yo tblegacy
 ```